Securing Permanent Residency And Citizenship For Spouses And Relatives Of U.S. Citizens

-The law office of Saenz & Maniatis, PLLC, in Nashville, Tennessee, helps clients throughout the United States complete all the steps necessary to obtain marriage visas, fiancé(e) visas and other potential visas.
-The attorneys at Saenz & Maniatis, PLLC, can assist their clients to obtain work authorization, legal status, permanent residency and ultimately U.S. citizenship.
-If you are a U.S. citizen married to a non-U.S. citizen, Saenz & Maniatis, PLLC, can assist you in the following ways:
+The law office of Maniatis Law PLLC, in Nashville, helps clients in Tennessee and across the country complete all the steps necessary to obtain marriage visas, fiancé(e) visas and other potential visas.
+Attorney Matt Maniatis can assist clients in obtaining work authorization, legal status, permanent residency and ultimately U.S. citizenship.

 Dedicated To Your Success

-The firm’s founding attorneys, Vanessa Saenz and Matt Maniatis, are dedicated to their clients’ success.
-They understand immigration laws and procedures, and how to navigate the confusing U.S. immigration system.
-Saenz & Maniatis, PLLC, will work hard to complete the necessary paperwork accurately and completely, meet filing deadlines, and complete every step as quickly as possible.
-The attorneys and staff at the firm are open and honest, communicate promptly, and keep clients apprised of all important developments in their cases in a timely manner.
+The firm’s founding attorney, Matt Maniatis, is dedicated to his clients’ success.
+He understands immigration laws and procedures and how to navigate the confusing U.S. immigration system.
+Maniatis Law PLLC will work hard to complete the necessary paperwork accurately and completely, meet filing deadlines, and complete every step as quickly as possible.
+The attorney and staff at the firm are open and honest, communicate promptly, and keep clients apprised of all important developments in their cases in a timely manner.

-Saenz & Maniatis, PLLC, follows direction from clients, and encourages clients to speak openly and honestly about their circumstances and histories to better help them obtain immigration relief.
+The team at Maniatis Law PLLC follows direction from clients and encourages them to speak openly and honestly about their circumstances and histories to better help them obtain immigration relief.

 The firm’s goal is the same as yours – to bring your loved one to the U.S. so you can live together permanently.
-For more information, contact a Nashville marriage visa lawyers online or by calling 615-366-1211 or 615-366-1611.
+For more information, contact Nashville marriage visa lawyer Matt Maniatis using the online form or by calling 615-366-1211.